bxdoan/bxdoan/README.md

 <div align="center">

-> The ticket to the future is always open.
+> Too many of us are not living our dreams because we are living our fears.

-> — Vash The Stampede —
+> — Les Brown —

 </div>